toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

    <?php
    // if the method begins by "is",
-   // we redefines its behavior
+   // we redefines its behaviour
    $this
        ->calling($mock)
            ->methodsMatching('/^is/')